 - Update your personal effects.
 Buy household goods or personal comfort objects.
 Buy a new wardrobe, electronics, or furniture.

 Each state has different requirements for Medicaid eligibility.
-Before taking any action, consult with the elder law team at Johnson Hobbs Squires LLP.
+Before taking any action, consult with the elder law team at JHS.